Karlsruhe–Basel high-speed railway: Planning

 In mid 1986, DB calculated that if construction began in the following year, the project could be completed in 1994.
 A new line would be built between Rastatt and Offenburg and on the remaining section to Basel the maximum speed would be raised to at least 200 km/h (with occasional line improvements).

 The board of Deutsche Bundesbahn authorised the upgrade in December 1986.
 On 1 January 1987, it approved the construction of the Karlsruhe–Offenburg section.
 On 21 January 1987, the Federal Transport Minister Werner Dollinger, in agreement with the Minister of Finance, responded to a request of the then Deutsche Bundesbahn and approved funding to build the line as part of the Federal Transport Infrastructure Plan 1985 under section 14.3c of the Bundesbahn Act (Bundesbahngesetz).
-The costs were then estimated at about DM 2.3 billion; the construction would commence in 1987, although the planning approval process had not yet started.
+The costs were then estimated at DM 2.3 billion; the construction would commence in 1987, although the planning approval process had not yet started.
 When completed, the travel time between Hamburg and Basel would be reduced by two hours to five and a half hours.
 The maximum speed between Karlsruhe and Offenburg would be 250 km/h.
 The existing Rhine Valley Railway would be upgraded between Karlsruhe and Offenburg for continuous operations as 160 km/h.

 In December 1987, the first planning approval (for section 4) was finalised.
 In the same month the first pile was driven for a new bridge over the Acher.
 Three sections were considered for planning approval in early 1990.

 In 1988, it was planned to leave the section between Offenburg and Basel as double track, but to upgrade it for maximum efficiency and a top speed of 200 km/h.
 A long-term option would be kept open to upgrade it for three-tracks.
 In 1990, Deutsche Bundesbahn was already examining a continuous four-track upgrade.
 When the Swiss parliament took the decision in 1991 to adopt the NRLA project, it also assumed that the line south of Offenburg would be rebuilt with four continuous tracks.

 On 6 September 1996, an agreement was signed in Lugano between the head of the Federal Department of Transport and Energy of Switzerland and the Minister of Transport of the Federal Republic of Germany to secure the performance of the approach line to the new railway through the Swiss Alps.
 The progress of work in Germany and Switzerland is regularly reported to a German-Swiss steering committee.